Arman-AIi/suroi-electron/README.md

 ``` sh
 npm install electron --save-dev
 ```
-Repeat this step for the server and tests folders.
+Repeat this step for the common, server and tests folders.

 ## Development